Oxford is committed to diversity, equity and inclusion in our organization and the community.

 How to match your startup clients to the perfect working space

 As a real estate broker for businesses, you’re well-versed in the needs of organizations large and small.
-You know how much office space to recommend based on their size, what kind of conference room will impress the board members, and how many bathrooms they’ll need per floor.
+You know how much Ann Arbor commercial office space to recommend based on their size, what kind of conference room will impress the board members, and how many bathrooms they’ll need per floor.

 However, many startups have priorities that differ from traditional companies.
 With fewer employees and a worldview that emphasizes innovation and collaboration, they want offices that can provide a balance of cutting-edge technology without the hierarchal or sequestered feel of more corporate environments.

-If you’re trying to find an office space that is the perfect match for this kind of client, here are four features that can help you close the deal.
+If you’re trying to find an office commercial rental space that is the perfect match for this kind of client, here are four features that can help you close the deal.

 1. Technological capacity

 Startups are nothing if not tech-savvy.
-This means that your office space will need to have the capability to keep up with the technical demand of a plugged-in workforce.
+This means that your Ann Arbor office office for lease will need to have the capability to keep up with the technical demand of a plugged-in workforce.

 That said, the technological requirements of many offices have changed.
 Newer businesses are less likely to be encumbered by legacy hardware, such as dated server racks or old computer equipment.
 Instead, their reliance on cloud technology will put a premium on high-speed wired internet and clear connectivity for Wi-Fi.
 Outlets are another chief concern—both their quantity and location.